coderacheal/Hello_Microverse/README.md

 ### Tech Stack <a name="Html&CSS"></a>

-Html is amarkup language and CSS is a styling language for HTML pages
+HTML is a markup language and CSS is a styling language for HTML pages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>